List of Linux Environment Variables and How to Set Them

 As mentioned earlier, variables you set during a session expire once the session terminates.
 This often annoys users because they expect variables to be always available after they set these variables.

-To make an environment variable persistent for a user’s environment, you need to edit the .bashrc file:
+To make an environment variable persistent for a user’s environment, you must edit the .bashrc file in your favorite editor:

 Once done, save and exit the file.